thisissoon/standups-backend/README.md

 This API utilises SOON_'s `node-standups` node module in the `stand-up.txt` data parsing process.

 This repo makes SOON_'s stand-up data publicly accessible.
 This data can be replaced with similarly formated data.

+`docs/backend.apib` can be viewed with [aglio](https://www.npmjs.com/package/aglio).

 ### Docker Setup